Finely Tune Your Customer Acquisition Strategies

 It’s often worth the effort, because search engine users are most likely to trust and click on organic search results than they are for paid search results.
 Here are the most important SEO factors you’ll need to look at:

-- Keywords and content - Are you using the Google keywords that people are searching for in your content?
+- Keywords - Are you using the Google keywords that people are searching for in your content?
 Google will prioritize webpages that use keywords their users are searching for.
 Create webpages optimized for specific keywords by including them as many times as possible throughout your webpage copy, including in the headings and page meta descriptions.

 Note, it’s important that keywords are used in a way that reads naturally and doesn’t compromise the quality of prose.
 This so that your content readability score remains high, which Google is also looking at!
 Google generally prefers focussed content optimized for specific keywords and high relevancy, as opposed to lots of competing keywords.